geotrev/airleventy/README.md

 Now each time you push to your deploy branch you'll also deploy your most recent changes. 🎉

-## Writing JavaScript
+## JavaScript

-Writing JS is pretty straightforward, but has prescriptions on file structure & naming:
+Adding JS is pretty straightforward, but has prescriptions on file structure & naming:

 -   All scripts are processed through rollup with a basic Babel configuration using `preset-env`.
 Configure this and the accompanying `.browserslistrc` as you please.
--   Any file with a preceding underscore is treated as a module, and not copied as a direct file output.
+-   Any file _with_ an underscore prefix is treated as a non-asset module, and isn't copied over as part of the file output.
--   Any file without an underscore is conversely treated as an asset file and copied over, including its original file path under `assets/js/`.
+-   Any file _without_ an underscore is conversely treated as an asset file and copied over as an asset, including its original file path under `assets/js/`.